 9. Speak Slowly and Enunciate

-There’s always that joke that when you travel to other countries, simply speak slowly, loudly, and add an appropriate accent, and people will understand what you’re saying.
+There’s always that joke that when you travel to other countries, simply speak slowly and loudly and add an appropriate accent, and people will understand what you’re saying.
 This is kind of like the concept of Spanglish in the United States.

 I was on the receiving end of someone who spoke very slowly and talked really loudly at me in his language as I wasn’t understanding.
 Nope, I still didn’t understand what he was saying!